Sidd0602/Sidd0602.github.io/_pages/about.md

 News
 ======
-August 2023: I am visiting [L3S Research Centre](https://www.l3s.de/), Leibniz University, Hannover, Germany as a research intern and will be working on explainability of open-source Face Recognition Systems!
+_August 2023_: "Uncovering Biases in Face Recognition Systems" has been accepted for the Doctoral Consortium Track at [ECAI-2023](https://ecai2023.eu/callsforDC).
+Looking forward to attending the conference in Poland later this year!
-July 2023: I have been selected to attend the Mediterranean Machine Learning Summer School 2023, to be held in-person in Thessaloniki, Greece from 28th August to 2nd September, 2023.
+_August 2023_: I am visiting [L3S Research Centre](https://www.l3s.de/), Leibniz University, Hannover, Germany as a research intern and will be working on explainability of open-source Face Recognition Systems!
-June 2023: I will be delivering a Tutorial on AI & Ethics along with Prof. Animesh Mukherjee and Dr. Abhisek Dash at the 10th International Conference on Pattern Recognition and Machine Intelligence [(PReMI 2023)](https://www.isical.ac.in/~premi23/preconference_tutorials.html) which will be held on 11th December, 2023 in-person at ISI Kolkata, India.
+_July 2023_: I have been selected to attend the Mediterranean Machine Learning Summer School 2023, to be held in-person in Thessaloniki, Greece from 28th August to 2nd September, 2023.
-June 2023: I am a Web Co-Chair for the 3rd edition of the International Conference on [AI-MLSystems](https://www.aimlsystems.org/2023/organising-committee/) which will be held from 25-28 Oct, 2023 in-person in Bengaluru, India.
+_June 2023_: I will be delivering a Tutorial on AI & Ethics along with Prof. Animesh Mukherjee and Dr. Abhisek Dash at the 10th International Conference on Pattern Recognition and Machine Intelligence [(PReMI 2023)](https://www.isical.ac.in/~premi23/preconference_tutorials.html) which will be held on 11th December, 2023 in-person at ISI Kolkata, India.
-May 2023: I visited Austin to present my paper **A History of Diversity in the Web (Conference)** at The WebConference 2023 (Special Track on History of the Web).
+_June 2023_: I am a Web Co-Chair for the 3rd edition of the International Conference on [AI-MLSystems](https://www.aimlsystems.org/2023/organising-committee/) which will be held from 25-28 Oct, 2023 in-person in Bengaluru, India.